On this page

 The key privacy considerations relevant to your organisation during the COVID-19 pandemic concern:

-- effective management of employee reports of testing positive to COVID-19 without breaching employee privacy, while also providing a safe workplace, and
+- effective management of employee vaccination information and COVID-19 positive status reports without breaching employee privacy, while also providing a safe workplace, and

 - making sure personal information collected in the ordinary course of business (for example, customer and employee data) remains secure

 Employee health information about the COVID-19 vaccine